How to reduce your construction waste

-The construction industry is responsible for producing about a third of the UK’s waste, and although almost 85% of that material is reused, recycled or sent for energy recovery about 13 million tonnes of construction waste is still sent to landfill, including almost 10 million tonnes of soil and stones.
+The construction industry is responsible for producing about a third of the UK’s waste, and although almost 85% of that material is reused, recycled, or sent for energy recovery, about 13 million tonnes of construction waste is still sent to landfill, and this includes almost 10 million tonnes of soil and stones.

 How can this figure be further reduced?
 And is it possible to get to a situation where zero waste is produced?